rufig/spf/docs/readme.en.md

 INSTALLATION
 ------------

-SP-Forth (SPF) for Windows is distributed as the RAR archive or the self-installing executable.
+SP-Forth (SPF) for Windows is distributed as an archive or the self-installing executable.

+If you have an executable package - just run it.
+The wizard will guide you through the setup process.

 If you've got an archive - unpack it to the desired folder.
 It is ready to use now.
 If you want to associate `*.f` and `*.spf` files with `spf4.exe` - run